Vet Tech Internships & Externships Guide (2026)

 Veterinary Technician Internship – The Marine Mammal Center

-The Marine Mammal Center, a globally renowned mammal hospital known for rehabilitating animals as well as education and research, offers the coveted veterinary technician internship program.
+The Marine Mammal Center, a globally renowned mammal hospital known for rehabilitating animals as well as education and research, offers internships and externships in the Teaching Hospital.
+Current offers as of April 2026 include:

 The hospital treats about 600 to 800 sick marine mammals each year, including sea otters, phocids, cetaceans, and otariids.
 The internship provides an opportunity for students to care for these animals, along with hospital staff and volunteers.
-Some of the responsibilities of the interns include preparing medical charts, handling animals, and preparation of medication.
-The interns are trained in studying animal behavior as well as rescue and rehabilitation of marine animals.
+Some of the responsibilities of the interns include preparing medical charts, handling animals, and preparing medication.
+The interns are trained in studying animal behavior and in the rescue and rehabilitation of marine animals.

 The program requires students to be enrolled in their second year or equivalent of an accredited veterinary technician program.
 Applicants must submit an online application, resume, two letters of recommendation, two references, and proof of medical insurance.